What are cookies, web beacons, and similar technologies?

-Cookies: these aren’t the type you eat they’re actually a small data file sent from a server to your web browser or mobile device that is stored on your browser cache or mobile device.
+Cookies: small data file sent from a server to your web browser or mobile device that is stored on your browser cache or mobile device.
 There are ways you can control your cookies preferences and set whether you want to accept or reject cookies (see what your options are below).

-Clear gifs, web beacons, web bugs: These are tiny graphics with a unique identifier similar in function to cookies, and are used to track the movements of web users between pages and websites.
-Unlike cookies, which are cached on a user’s computer, clear gifs, web beacons and web bugs are embedded invisibly on web pages and are about the size of a single pixel.
+Clear gifs, web beacons, web bugs: tiny graphics with a unique identifier similar in function to cookies, and are used to track the movements of web users between pages and websites.
+Unlike cookies which are cached on a user’s computer, clear gifs, web beacons and web bugs are embedded invisibly on web pages and are about the size of a single pixel.

-We use these tracking technologies for a few general purposes like:
+We use these tracking technologies for a few general purposes, like to:

 You can change your web browser’s settings to reflect your cookie preferences.
 Use these links to find out more information about cookie settings for these common browsers:

-Just keep in mind that if you disable cookies, web beacons and similar technologies there might be some functionality that will not work or not operate correctly on our sites.
+If you disable cookies, web beacons and similar technologies, there might be some functionalities that will not work or operate correctly on our sites.

-If you have any questions about our privacy practices, please contact our Privacy Agent Task ‘N Go in writing at Gjorgi Peskov No.5, 1000 Skopje, Macedonia or firstname.lastname@example.org.
+If you have any questions about our privacy practices, please contact our Privacy Agent Task ‘N Go in writing at Gjorgji Peshkov No. 5, 1000 Skopje, Macedonia or firstname.lastname@example.org.